tamjid-ahsan/Housing-price-prediction/README.md

        Data loss : 2.6159%
     ________________________________________________________________________________________________________________________________________________________________

     New utlier removed dataset length: 19993
     Old dataset length: 21419
     Total data loss: 6.89%

 There are few extremely big values in distance_from_downtown feature, now removing this.
-Thresh hold is more than 40 miles will be dropped.
+Thresh hold is more than 40 miles was be dropped.
+There awere 18 outliers.
+So the dataset size is 19975.

 ### Ordinary Least Squares
 Formula that used for regression